George Jackson (activist): In popular culture

 Stephen Jay Gould wrote, in his 1981 book The Mismeasure of Man, of George Jackson's death in context of "statistically supported" social Darwinism.
 Quoting Gould about the legacy of failed science which supported racial bigotry and physiognomy: "George Jackson ... died under Lombroso's legacy, trying to escape after eleven years (eight and a half in solitary) of an indeterminate one-year-to-life sentence for stealing seventy dollars from a gas station."

 Jackson's life, beliefs and ultimate fate were the topic of one of the many audio tapes recorded at the Jonestown commune in Guyana during 1978.
 In the tape in question, Jim Jones touches on several issues relating to Jackson, most notably Jones' firm belief that Jackson's death was a racist assassination.
 The tape reveals Jones' strong admiration for the Black Panther activist, as well as his disgust that a Jonestown follower like Willie Malone could think he was remotely in the same league as Jackson, and that it was "punks" like Malone who had sold Jackson out.

 Stanley Williams dedicated his 1998 book Life in Prison in part to George Jackson.
 In Governor Arnold Schwarzenegger's response to Williams' appeal for clemency, the governor claimed that this dedication was "a significant indicator that Williams is not reformed and that he still sees violence and lawlessness as a legitimate means to address societal problems."

+In the 2009 Chain and the Gang song Deathbed Confession Ian Svenonius lists George Jackson along with JFK, MLK, Malcolm X, Fred Hampton, Bobby Hutton, and "all the rest" as having been assassinated by reactionary US government agencies.

 "Soulja's Story" is a song by rapper 2Pac (Tupac Shakur), released on the 1991 album 2pacalypse Now, which makes reference to the Marin County Civic Center attacks.
-Shakur was the nephew of Black Power revolutionary and fugitive, Assata Shakur.
+Shakur was the son of Afeni Shakur and nephew of Black Power revolutionary and fugitive, Assata Shakur.

 The 2007 film Black August is a retelling of the final 14 months of Jackson's life.